felselva/randomfasta/README.md

   6: Show progress (0 for no, 1 for yes).
 ```

 For example, executing `randomfasta out.fasta 1000 300 1234 ACCGGGT 1` will generate a file `out.fasta` containing 1000 sequences of length 300, and with the randomness seed 1234 the sequences will randomnly contain the characters `A`, `C`, `G` and `T`, with their chances of being selected based on the number of times they appear on `ACCGGGT`.
 The application will output the progress because the final argument is `1`.
+The character `G` will have a higher chances of appearing in the sequences than the character `C`, and the character `C` will have higher chances of appearing in the sequences than the characters `A` and `T`.

 ## License